 V-Conform Advantages:

-- Moves heavier boxes, faster and on longer roller zones than polyurethane o-ring belts (PU belts).
+- Moves heavier boxes, faster and on longer roller zones than XLD O-rings and polyurethane o-ring belts (PU belts).

 - Replace 2 rib poly-v belts without needing poly-v endcaps by installing them in standard round grooves on inexpensive, non-precision idler rollers - thereby significantly reducing total costs.

-- "Drop in replacements" for PU belts in areas where employees are restricted from proximity to conveyors that use V-Conform belts, or where these belts are located out of reach, like deep inside diverters.
+- "Drop in replacements" for PU belts in areas where employees are restricted from proximity to conveyors, or where V-Conform belts are located out of reach, like deep inside diverters.

 - Potential longer life that PU belts, thereby reducing maintenance costs.
 Time will tell.